peristron/testqurade/README.md

 ## Rebalancing behaviour

 - Targets must total within `0.5%` of 100%; they are normalized after validation.
-- Purchases require both a `.TO` symbol and a Questrade `CAD` currency result.
+- Purchases require both a `.TO` symbol and a QT `CAD` currency result.
 - The calculation uses the lower of available CAD cash above the reserve and reported CAD buying power.
 - Expected sale proceeds never fund purchases in the same batch.
 Refresh after sells